virtual-labs/engineers-forum/ph4/services/hosting-process.md

 The repository owner is responsible for tagging each merge to the main branch, following [Semantic Versioning](https://semver.org/).
 All Virtual Labs hosting requests should specify a tag.

 ### Testing
-The responsibility of testing the deployments lies with the repository owner.
+The responsibility for testing the deployments lies with the repository owner.
 The CPE team provides the deployment link, while the repository owner ensures the deployed hosting unit works as expected.

-## Hosting
+## Hosting Process

 ### Objectives